Afghan Civil War (1992–1996): January–September

 On 2–3 January, Taliban rocket attacks killed between 20 and 24 people and wounded another 43–56.
 On 10 January, a peace proposal was presented to the Taliban and opposition.
-On 14, January Hikmatyar blocked Kabul's western route, leaving the city surrounded.
+On 14 January, Hekmatyar blocked Kabul's western route, leaving the city surrounded.
 However, in mid-January, Iran intervened and the Khalili faction of Hezb-i Wahdat signed a peace agreement that lead to the opening of the Kabul-Bamiyan road.
 On 20 January, factional fighting broke out among the Taliban in Kandahar.
 On 1 February, Taliban jet-bombed a residential area in Kabul, killing 10 civilians.
 On 3 February, the Red Cross began to airlift supplies into Kabul.
 On 6 February, the road is used to bring in more food.
 On 26 February, Hikmatyar and the pro-Dostum Ismaili faction of Sayed Jafar Nadiri fought in Pul-i Khumri, Baghlan Province.
 Hundreds were killed before a ceasefire was reached on 4 March and the Ismaili faction lost 11 important positions.

 In 1996, the Taliban returned to seize Kabul.

 Analyst Ahmed Rashid considers the Taliban at that time to have been decisively supported by Pakistan; also less renowned sources suspect Taliban to have had support from Pakistan, considering their heavy weaponry.

-On 7 March, Hikmatyar and the Burhanuddin Rabbani government signed an agreement to take military action against the Taliban.
+On 7 March, Hikmatyar and the Rabbani government signed an agreement to take military action against the Taliban.

 On 11 April, the government captured Saghar District in Ghor Province from the Taliban, along with large stores of ammunition.
 Fighting continues, however, in Chaghcharan, and the Taliban captured Shahrak district.
 On 4 May, the Iranian embassy in Kabul was shelled and two staff members were wounded.
 On 12 May, Hikmatyar's forces arrived in Kabul to help defend against the Taliban.
 On 24 May, another peace agreement was signed between Rabbani and Hikmatyar.
 On 24 June, Rasul Pahlawan, an Uzbek military leader in Afghanistan, was killed in an ambush near Mazar-i Sharif.
 This would later have significant impact on the balance of power in the North.

 On 3 July, a 10-member cabinet is formed.
 Hikmatyar's party got the ministries of defense and finance; Rabbani got the ministries of interior and foreign affairs; Sayyaf's party got education, information and culture, while Harakat-i-Islami got planning and labor and social welfare and the Hezb-i Wahdat Akbari faction got commerce.
 12 other seats were left open for other factions.

 On 8 August government forces captured Chaghcharan, but lost it again.
 On 11 September, Jalalabad fell to the Taliban, who then marched on Sarobi.
 On 12 September, the Taliban captured Mihtarlam in Laghman province.
 On 22 September, Kunar province fell to the Taliban.